ggilmore/livestreamerFM/README.md

 The options that you can choose from are player, delay, ipAndPort, and livestreamerConfigLocation.
 All these options are optional - you can include any of them or none of them.

-The file should be a plain text file with each new line with the following format:
+The file should be a plain text file with each new line having the following format:
     [option] = [value]

-If you don't follow this format, livestreamer FM will throw and exception.
+If you don't follow this format, livestreamer FM will throw an exception.

 ###Option descriptions: